StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/widgets-dashboards.md

 Several widget types are available for dashboards in TheHive.

-This topic describes each widget type and its attributes.

 ## Row widget

 A row widget is a prerequisite for adding other types of widgets.
 Each row can contain up to three widgets.
 If a row already exists, you can add more widgets to it.